 From April 2005 all parent employers of nanny’s regardless of income were able to take advantage of the Employer Supported Childcare Voucher Scheme however from April 2011 the vouchers became means tested meaning all parents could still claim the vouchers but people on higher incomes could claim less.
-The scheme offers attractive tax relief to parents giving a substantial saving on childcare costs.
+The scheme still offers attractive tax relief to parents giving a substantial saving on childcare costs but sadly was closed to new applicants in 2018.

 Childcare vouchers are simply another way of paying your nanny.
 As an employer of a nanny you and/or your partner are able to earn up to £243 per month deduction free as long as that money is used for childcare.